estruyf/vscode-spfx-localization/README.md

 # SharePoint Framework Localization Resources Extension

-This extension for Visual Studio Code adds allows you to add new resource keys to the localization files in your SharePoint Framework solutions.
-It can also be used to import an available localization resource to the current file.
+This extension for Visual Studio Code makes it easier to work with resources in SharePoint Framework projects.
+It allows you to add new resource keys to the localization files, import the localization file dependency and quickly check a localization value by hovering over the name.

 **Importing**